Safety drill: Fire drills

 A fire drill is a method of practising how a building would be evacuated in the event of a fire or other emergency.
+Fire drills are most common in school or workplaces.
 Usually, the building's existing fire alarm system is activated and the building is evacuated as if the emergency had occurred.
 Generally, the time it takes to evacuate is measured to ensure that it occurs within a reasonable length of time, and problems with the emergency system or evacuation procedures are identified to be remedied.

 Tornado drills

 Students participate in a tornado drill, lining up along an interior wall and covering their heads.

 Tornado drills are an important element in tornado preparedness.
 Like any other safety drills, they increase chances of correct response to a real tornado threat.

-Most states in the midwestern and southern United States conduct a statewide tornado drill in late winter or early spring in preparation for the severe weather season.
+Most states in the Midwestern and southern United States conduct a statewide tornado drill in late winter or early spring in preparation for the severe weather season.
 During these drills, the National Weather Service issues test tornado warnings, and local Emergency Alert Systems and/or NOAA Weather Radio (normally as a Required Weekly Test or Required Monthly Test; Live Tornado Warning Codes can only be used if a waiver from the FCC is granted since "Live Code Testing" is prohibited per regulations) are activated along with outdoor warning sirens.
 Schools and businesses may also conduct a tornado drill simultaneously.

 A tornado drill is a procedure of practicing to take cover in a specified location in the event that a tornado strikes an area.
 This safety drill is an important element of tornado preparedness.

 Generally, a signal is given, such as a series of tones (ex.
 Continuous Tone), or a voice announcement.
 Upon receiving the signal, building occupants of schools, hospitals, factories, shopping centers, etc. proceed to a designated location, usually an interior room or corridor with no windows, and assume a protective position.

 In homes and small buildings one must go to the basement or an interior room on the lowest floor (if there), (closet, bathroom), to stay away from glass.

 Cars and mobile homes must be abandoned, if there is small chance to drive away.

 In some jurisdictions, schools are required to conduct regular tornado drills, though generally less frequently than fire drills.